Plint History, Family Crest & Coats of Arms

 Early History of the Plint family

-Another 253 words (18 lines of text) covering the years 153 and 1533 are included under the topic Early Plint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Plint research.
+Another 128 words (9 lines of text) covering the years 1533 and 1605 are included under the topic Early Plint History in all our PDF Extended History products and printed products wherever possible.

 Plint Spelling Variations